KAI KT-1 Woongbi: Accidents

 On 13 November 2003, an ROKAF KT-1 crashed shortly after takeoff from Sacheon Airport.
 The instructor ejected safely while the trainee was killed.

+On 15 March 2015, A Indonesian Air Force KT-1B registration "LD-0101" had a Mid-Air Collision during Rehearsal for LIMA Airshow in Langkawi International Airport.
+Both Pilots ejected and survived.

 On 9 April 2021, a Turkish Air Force KT-1 trainer aircraft crashed in the Aegean Sea.
 Both pilots were recovered by Turkish Air Force search and rescue teams.
 While one pilot ejected, the remaining pilot managed to crash-land the KT-1 and preserved the structural integrity of the aircraft.

 On 1 April 2022, four ROKAF pilots were killed after a pair of KT-1s crashed into each other over a mountain northeast of Sacheon.

 On 26 December 2022, an ROKAF KA-1 crashed soon after takeoff after being dispatched in response to North Korean drones violating South Korean airspace.
 The crew escaped unharmed.

 On 21 May 2025, a Peruvian Air Force KT-1P went missing near Pisco.
 Some hours later, debris was found on an islet south of Paracas Peninsula.
 The pilot was found dead after a sixteen-day search.